zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

           2. If the name already has an IP address attached to it, then copy the name and create a new name/IP pair.
           3. Only unique name/IP pairs are created.
-          4. Sort the name/IP pair with IPv4 first and then sorted ascendingly on the IP address.
+          4. Sort the name/IP pair by IP address, in ascending order, with IPv4 addresses sorted before IPv6 addresses.
        5. Add the name server IP and the created name server list to the *Delegation* set.